-Dried or fresh plant material
+- Dried or fresh plant material

-Vodka with at least 40% alcohol for dried herbs or 95% alcohol for fresh herbs
+- Vodka with at least 40% alcohol for dried herbs or 95% alcohol for fresh herbs

-A wide mouth quart canning jar
+- A wide mouth quart canning jar

-A stainless steel funnel
+- A stainless steel funnel

-A stainless steel strainer
+- A stainless steel strainer

-A cloth for pressing out the herbs or a potato ricer
+- A cloth for pressing out the herbs or a potato ricer

 - Place your chosen herb in the Mason jar.
 If you are using dried herbs fill the jar half full.
 The dried herbs will absorb the alcohol and swell in the jar.
-If you are using fresh herbs, fill the jar completely with the herbs.
-Cover the herbs with alcohol.
+If you are using fresh herbs, fill the jar completely with the herbs, then cover the herbs with alcohol.

 - Cap tightly and label the jar with the contents and the date.
-Don’t forget to label.
-In a month you may not remember what you put in the jar.
-It will look entirely different.
+Don’t forget to label, in a month you may not remember what you put in the jar and it will look entirely different.

-Every day or as often as you think of it, shake the jar to evenly distribute the herb in the alcohol.
+- Every day or as often as you think of it, shake the jar to evenly distribute the herb in the alcohol.

-After 4 to 6 weeks your tinctures are ready to strain.
+- After 4 to 6 weeks your tinctures are ready to strain.

 To strain the herb, line a fine mesh sieve with a cloth.
 Place the sieve over a glass bowl to catch the liquid.
 Once most of the tincture has dripped through the cloth into the bowl, twist up the cloth to squeeze out as much tincture as possible.
-Alternatively, press the plant material in a potato ricer to get the last drips of good medicine out of the plant material.
+Alternatively, you can press the plant material in a potato ricer to get the last drops of good medicine out of the plant material.

 I can only get 40% alcohol can I still make tinctures with fresh herbs?

 Yes.
-Use the alcohol that you have.
-But know that the shelf life of the tincture may not be as long because the water in the fresh plant matter will dilute the alcohol further.
-Generally if the tincture is at least 20% alcohol it will remain stable at room temperature.
+Use the alcohol that you have, but know that the shelf life of the tincture may not be as long because the water in the fresh plant matter will dilute the alcohol further.
+Generally, if the tincture is at least 20% alcohol it will remain stable at room temperature.